pokepara/ilp-deep-astractive-summarizer/README.md

 This repository hosts the implementation of an advanced summarization system.
 The underlying approach is abstraction-based, utilizing integer linear programming alongside deep learning principles.
 The system is inspired by the concepts discussed in the research paper: 'Abstractive Multi-Document Summarization via Phrase Selection and Merging'.
 (Lidong Bing, Piji Li, Yi Liao, Wai Lam, Weiwei Guo, Rebecca J. Passonneau)

-As the new owner of this repository, pokepara, is committed to maint
+As the new owner of this repository, pokepara, is committed to maintaining and improving this project.
+Feedbacks